Vyral/brett-jennings-recruiting/_podcasts/ep04-from-300-to-1b-kevin-cruz-s-story-of-growth-and-resilience.md

 (24:32) The best advice for ambitious entrepreneurs

-As we delve into Kevin's story, we explore broader themes of resilience, personal growth, and the power of community.
+As we delve into Kevin’s story, we explore broader themes of resilience, personal growth, and the power of community.
 How do we balance ambition with making a meaningful impact?
 And how do our biggest challenges become our greatest achievements?

-Join us to hear how Kevin's journey goes beyond business success, highlighting his impact on others and his vision for the future.
+Join us to hear how Kevin’s journey goes beyond business success, highlighting his impact on others and his vision for the future.

 **About Kevin Cruz**